Obama, in latest climate move, to pledge $3 billion for global fund

 The Green Climate Fund will work with private sector investment and help spur global markets in clean energy technologies, creating opportunities for entrepreneurs and manufacturers including those from the United States.

 "The fund will be able to deploy innovative instruments.
-That is the key distinguishing characteristic of the GCF; it has the opportunity to mobilise significant flows of private capital," Abyd Karmali, managing director of climate finance at Bank of America Merrill Lynch.
+That is the key distinguishing characteristic of the GCF; it has the opportunity to mobilize significant flows of private capital," Abyd Karmali, managing director of climate finance at Bank of America Merrill Lynch (BAC.N).

-Rich countries had pledged in 2009 to mobilise $100 billion a year by 2020 to help developing countries tackle carbon emissions.
+Rich countries had pledged in 2009 to mobilize $100 billion a year by 2020 to help developing countries tackle carbon emissions.

 Earlier this week, Obama announced a climate deal with China.
 The United States will strive to cut total greenhouse emissions by about 25 percent by 2025, while China will aim for a peak in greenhouse gas emissions by 2030.